When you go through a divorce, your most pressing concern may be, How can I get child custody issues addressed?

 This is understandable.

 While you can eventually recover finances disrupted by your divorce, nothing can replace your relationship with your children.
 You know that for the best chance at getting custody, you’ll need to hire a skilled family attorney.
-But how much does this all cost?
+But how much does a custody lawyer cost?

 In this article, we’ll share cost considerations for your Texas child custody case.
 To learn more about how The Larson Law Office can assist you with your custody goals, contact our Texas child custody attorneys.